Craig A. HarrisAttorney

-Craig A. Harris serves as Director for our Estate Planning Department.
+Craig A. Harris is an attorney who practices estate planning. trust administration, pre-nuptial agreements, probate, and conservatorships.
 Growing up in the Roseville area, Craig admired the integrity with which his attorney father practiced law, a quality he strives to emulate in his own legal practice today.

 After earning a Bachelor’s Degree in History from Brigham Young University, Craig entered law school at the University of the Pacific – McGeorge School of Law.
 During law school, Craig was a member of the Traynor Society and Moot Court Honors Board.
 He graduated with Distinction from McGeorge School of Law with a concentration in Business Law.

-Craig is a member of the California State Bar, Sacramento County Bar Association, South Placer Estate Planning Council, California Lawyer’s Association, BYU Management Society, and J. Reuben Clark Law Society.
+Craig is a member of the California State Bar, Sacramento County Bar Association, California Lawyer’s Association, BYU Management Society, and J. Reuben Clark Law Society.
+He serves as Vice President of Marketing for the South Placer Estate Planning Council.

-Outside of work, Craig enjoys spending time with his wife and three children.
+Outside of work, Craig enjoys spending time with his wife and four children.
 He’s passionate about college football and loves playing pickleball and board games with his wife and friends.

 Why I Became an Attorney: